littlecarter/react-ts-test/README.md

+**When the below tasks have been completed, the dropdown in the toolbar will contain 'stocks', which when selected causes the creation of a tab to represent that selected stock.

+With the stocks populated, a service randomly publishes 'trades' across the stocks which appear in grid form for the selected stock tab.**

+**Good luck!**

 1. Make stocks appear in the dropdown
     *  See *getStocks*
     *  Delay their return by 2.5secs by applying the **delay** operator at source (we use this delay to simulate a remote call)